-by correcting the design model to take into account parameters which had previously been ignored;
+— by correcting the design model to take into account parameters which had previously been ignored;

-by modifying b and Vδ by dividing the total test population into appropriate sub-sets for which the influence of such additional parameters may be considered to be constant.
+— by modifying b and Vδ by dividing the total test population into appropriate sub-sets for which the influence of such additional parameters may be considered to be constant.

 (3) To determine which parameters have most influence on the scatter, the test results may be split into subsets with respect to these parameters.